 - 1. Urgent Care for Kids is providing COVID-19 testing for children and adults.
-They are requiring a prescreen - via virtual visit.
-The patient will need to register online https://urgentcarekids.com/covid19-test/. - If there is a risk for COVID-19 and the test is deemed medically necessary, the patient will be directed to the nearest Urgent Care for Kids testing site. - Upon arriving to the testing facility, the patient will have to call the clinic to announce their arrival. - Open arriving of the testing facincy, the patient with face to can the control of arrive of arrive of a modified the face.
-The provider will swab the patient in the car and the patient is allowed to leave. - The patient will be called with the results. - All copays are being waived and for self-pay patients the virtual visit will only cost \$50.
+They are requiring a prescreen via virtual visit.
+The patient will need to register online https://urgentcarekids.com/covid19-test/. - 2.
+If there is a risk for COVID-19 and the test is deemed medically necessary, the patient will be directed to the nearest Urgent Care for Kids testing site. - 3.
+Upon arriving to the testing facility, the patient will have to call the clinic to announce their arrival. - The provider will swab the patient in the car and the patient is allowed to leave. - 5.
+The patient will be called with the results.

+All copays are being waived and for self-pay patients the virtual visit will only cost \$50.
 Testing is included with the virtual visit, if deemed necessary.